hakavlad/tird/README.md

 ## Usage

-You don’t need to memorize command-line options to use `tird`.

-Just start `tird`, select a menu option, and then answer the questions that `tird` will ask:
+You don't need to memorize command-line options to use `tird`.
+This tool features a prompt-based CLI: simply start it, select a menu option, and answer the questions that will follow.

 ```
 $ tird